pucgenie/srv-updater/README.md

 dynv6 SRV Updater
 =================

-This program sends signed UDP packets to dynv6 to keep the port of SRV records up to date.
+This program sends signed UDP datagrams to dynv6 to keep the port of SRV records up to date.
 It only works with ed25519 keys.

 ## Installation

     go get github.com/dynv6/srv-updater

-If you don't have a ed25519 key, generate one:
+If you don't have an ed25519 key, generate one:

     openssh-keygen -t ed25519

 ## Usage

 The SRV updater uses raw sockets.
-Therefore It needs root privilege or `CAP_NET_RAW` capability.
+Therefore it needs root privilege or `CAP_NET_RAW` capability.

 ### Command line arguments